lsst-dm/dmtn-020/index.rst

    CAM
       Control Account Manager.
 A CAM is responsible for the scope, schedule and budget for one or more :term:`control account`\s.

+   CCB
+      Change Control Board.
+All changes to the baselined plan must be approved by the CCB.
+See :lpm:`19` for details.

    Control Account
       An intersection point between the :term:`WBS` and the :term:`OBS`.
 For